braisiak/BRAIS-PasswordGenerator/README.md

 # Password Generator

-This program is a small python password generator, which generate random password for you.
+This program is a small python password generator, which generates random passwords for you.
-GUI is created in Tkinter.
+GUI was created in Tkinter.

  - Generate random password
  - Copy it to clipboard
- - And you have secure password
+ - And you have a secure password

 ### Status